zenthicmc/ci-blog/README.md

 # Blog
-A reponsive blog web application where people can create &amp; host their articles
+A reponsive blog web application where users can create &amp; host their articles

 # Tech Stack
 <ul>